QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 ### Unit dispatch

 Depending on the sizing and technology of realised electrolysers, the whole plant often consists of more than one stack and/or more than one set of power supply equipment.
-This is modeled as the electrolyser consisting of \(N\) units, which are all the same in regards to design power and efficiencies.
+This is modeled as the electrolyser consisting of \(N_{unit}\) units, which are all the same in regards to design power and efficiencies.
 The efficiency functions given as input parameters thus relate to a single unit with its own power supply subsystem.
 The inputs are outputs over all units active in a single timestep are summed together with no losses between the units.

 Different options exist for how to dispatch the units to meet a demand, in particular as the minimum power fraction \(\kappa_{min,unit}\) of each unit tends to be fairly high and a lower overall \(\kappa_{min}\) can only be achieved by not activating all units.
 In addition, the efficiencies of each unit are not necessarily optimal at full load and a performance increase can be achieved by choosing the right number of units to activate close to the optimal PLR.